jensstigaard/awesome-vmix/README.md

 $-->
 # Awesome vMix

-A curated list of resources related to vMix
+A curated list of resources related to vMix.

 ## Contents
  * [Forums](#forums)